Ann Welch - Aviatrix Extraordinaire

-To date, most of our stories about Kenley have featured men.
-To mark International Women’s Day 2017 on 8 March it’s time to record the amazing life of one of Britain’s foundation glider pilots who had a Kenley connection.
+To date most of our stories about Kenley have featured men.
+To mark International Women’s Day 2017 on 8 March we thought it was timely to record the amazing life of one of Britain’s foundation glider pilots who had a Kenley connection.

 She was keen on aviation from a young age: her parents’ home in Bickley, Kent was under an approach route to Croydon, the main London airport during the inter-war years.
 In her autobiography, Happy to Fly, she wrote “I did not know they were the first airliners, pioneering their way from Brussels, Antwerp and Paris to Croydon.”

 During a holiday in Cornwall in 1930, she had her first flight in an Airspeed Ferry of Alan Cobham’s Circus which travelled around the country giving many people their first close-up taste of aviation.
 “I was a small, skinny and tousle-headed thirteen-year-old, the year was 1930, and I wanted to fly”.

 As a 16-year old living within cycling distance of Biggin Hill, Croydon and Kenley, Ann would cycle to the airfields to watch aircraft.
 She learnt to fly, going solo in September 1934 in a Tiger Moth at Barnstaple, Devon while on holiday.
 On her return home, she joined the Brooklands Aero Club – now the site of the excellent aviation and motor museum – gaining her pilot’s licence in October that year.
 She funded her flying by selling artwork to Flight and Aeroplane magazines.

 In 1937 Ann took up gliding at Dunstable aerodrome near Luton, home of the London Gliding Club, and became an instructor.
 In October 1938, she was a founding member of the Surrey Gliding Club at Buckland in Surrey, between Dorking and Reigate.
 Aged 21, she was the club’s chief, and only, instructor.